Giant (GIC) Price Reaches $0.0015

 Quark

 hashing algorithm.
-Giant’s total supply is 11,669,302 coins and its circulating supply is 11,519,300 coins.
-The official website for Giant is giantpay.network.
+Giant’s total supply is 11,671,283 coins and its circulating supply is 11,521,281 coins.
+The Reddit community for Giant is /r/giantadmin and the currency’s Github account can be viewed here.
+Giant’s official website is giantpay.network.
 Giant’s official Twitter account is @giant_coin and its Facebook page is accessible here.
-The Reddit community for Giant is /r/giantadmin and the currency’s Github account can be viewed here.

 According to CryptoCompare, “Giant (GIC) is a PoW/PoS Masternode cryptocurrency based on the Quark algorithm.
 It is a cryptocurrency designed to work with the Giant exchange, a decentralized exchange built on top of blockchain technology, which provides the exchange rate of several cryptocurrencies, such as BTC, ETH, XRP, LTC.
 GIC features a second layer network of masternodes that process private and near-instant transactions. “